-Instead of trying to downplay the crisis the Xerox Corporation was in, Anne told her employees that it would take nothing short of everybody’s best to bring the company out of its debt.
+Instead of downplaying the crisis the Xerox Corporation was in, Anne told her employees that it would take nothing short of everybody’s best to bring the company out of its debt.

-During her meetings that were often described as ‘town-hall-style,’ she was honest with her subordinates about matters and gave them the option to either do their part or leave the company.
+During her meetings which were often described as ‘town-hall-style,’ she was honest with her subordinates about matters and allowed them to either do their part or leave the company.

 New entrepreneurs will profit from this advice massively since they need to be honest and up-front with dispirited employees to understand that they need to give their best.